 Secrets to Getting and Managing Good Contractors

-One consist complaint you hear from investors is how hard it is to find good general contractors.
+One consistent complaint you hear from investors is how hard it is to find good general contractors.
 In the real estate investing world, contractors have developed a bad reputation, some of it is deserved, but many of these contractors have well intentions.
 There’s even a joke about the first three letters of contractor spelling CON.

 When people ask me for a recommendation for a general contractor, the best I can do is provide names of people to interview with a clear warning that I am not “referring” them.
-Unless the investor is willing to pay a premium, I wouldn’t be willing to bet my reputation by personally referring most contractors.
+Unless the investor is willing to pay a premium, I wouldn’t be willing to bet my reputation by personally referring to most contractors.